LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 ..
 ADMONITION:: Domain Driven Design

-   NavalPlan follows approach proposed by DDD_.
-It tries that business logic remains encapsulated inside domain classes, a as far as possible, otherwise it will be used a model layer.
+   The project follows approach proposed by DDD_.
+It tries that business logic remains encapsulated inside domain classes, as far as possible, otherwise it will be used a model layer.

-   The idea is that every domain element will be reposible for itself, which means that it knows its business logic and exposes it to other objects through methods.
+   The idea is that every domain element will be responsible for itself, which means that it knows its business logic and exposes it to other objects through methods.
 Other operations were, for example, several objects are used could be written in model layer.

-Actually, model classes do not access directly to database but they do through a DAO object.
+Actually, model classes do not access directly to database but they do it through a DAO object.
 DAO classes are responsible for retrieve, query and store domain entities on database, i.e. they implement the persistence layer only accessible from model.

-However, in NavalPlan domain elements can be used directly from view for reading or modifying its content.
+However, in the application domain elements can be used directly from view layer for reading or modifying its content.

 Persistence layer communication
 -------------------------------

-In order to access domain entities it will always exist a DAO class for each entity type.
-This DAO class inherites from ``GenericDAOHibernate``, this class provides the methods needed to implement common persistence behaviour.
+In order to access domain entities it will always exist a **DAO class** for each entity type.
+This DAO class inherits from ``GenericDAOHibernate``, which provides the methods needed to implement common persistence behaviour.

 If you want that a model has access to a DAO class, you have to insert an